 - Guppy females have rounded and pronounced abdomen

 - In the juvenile stage, a male is the first to get their full color than female.

 Guppies grow up fast, they mature within 15-20 weeks and can live up to 2 years.
-If they are provided with good tank condition, they can live up to 3 years in captivity.
-The thing that you need to keep in mind is that if the water temperature rises, the metabolism process rate grows up hence, lifespan reduces.
+If they are provided with good tank conditions, they can live up to 3 years in captivity.
+The thing that you need to keep in mind is that if the water temperature rises, the metabolism process rate grows up; hence, lifespan reduces.